 Our nurse counsellors provide guided self-help, in the form of a single telephone session and a follow up contact.
 They offer guidance and tips on coping with the effects of cancer or adjusting to life with or after cancer.
 They also provide support with making decisions related to treatment and addressing treatment concerns.

 Where guided self-help does not address your concerns, we will link you in to our psychology service.

 Group programs are conducted over the telephone as well as face-to-face in Brisbane and selected regional offices.
-These programs enable participants to learn new skills in assisting them to cope with cancer and its related challenges.
+These programs will enable you to learn new skills in assisting you to cope with cancer and its related challenges.
 We currently conduct an 8-week mindfulness meditation program.